-"Covered Person" - As defined in the section "Material Contracts."
+"Covered Person" - As defined in the section "Material Contracts".

-"Creation Basket" - Basket of Shares issued by the Trust in exchange for deposits of the Basket ETH Amount required for each such Creation Basket.
+"Creation Basket" - Basket of Shares issued by the Trust in exchange for the transfer of the Total Basket ETC Amount required for each such Creation Basket.

 "DCG" - Digital Currency Group, Inc.